Biobehavioral Research Laboratory

 - Bio-behavioral basis of Chronic health conditions/co-morbidities, symptom science and self-management

 - The impact of the COVID-19 pandemic on the healthcare system and on populations of interest

 - Environmental health

 The BbRL has three office spaces (122 sq. ft. each), two cubicles for screening (30 sq. ft. each), and four laboratory workstations within the health sciences and nursing building (300 sq. ft. total).
 It is equipped with the necessary instrumentation to process (e.g., multiplexing assays, automated liquid handler, and hematology analyzer) and store all biological samples (e.g., centrifuges, Class II biological safety cabinet, automated liquid handling chamber, refrigerators, and freezers).
 The BbRL is composed of one full-time staff members, certified phlebotomists, and multiple research assistants.
-Through the BbRL Principal Investigators (PIs) have access to office space and computational equipment for research staff made available to the PIs by the School of Nursing (SON) Bio-behavioral Research Lab (BbRL).
+Through the BbRL Principal Investigators (PIs) have access to office space and computational equipment for research staff made available to the PIs by the College of Nursing (CON) Bio-behavioral Research Lab (BbRL).
 One full-time staff member is ready to support the PIs during the execution of their studies.

 SON Mobile RV Field Laboratory

 Investigators also have access to a mobile data collection and transport RV unit that is equipped with bio behavioral data collection capacity and sample collection, storage, and transport capacity.
 The RV enhances the capacity to collect community-level data while maintaining safety procedures during the COVID-19 Pandemic.